 2018 UCL: Expressivisms, Knowledge and Truth

-The Royal Institute of Philosophy is keen to sponsor conferences for teachers and students of philosophy in schools and sixth form colleges, and we sponsor several events run by departments of philosophy in the UK.
+The Royal Institute of Philosophy is keen to sponsor conferences for teachers and students of philosophy in schools and sixth form colleges, and we sponsor several events run by departments of philosophy in the UK each year.

 Conferences could be aimed at teachers or at students.
 While some conferences might be appropriate for both groups, we recognise that each will have its own particular needs and interests, and we will be very happy to sponsor events aimed at just one of the groups.

 In line with our current policy on conferences, we would be prepared to offer up to £5,000 for a fully residential event lasting over three days.
 However, we recognize that for both teachers and students in schools and colleges shorter events (within a single day, for example) might be more appropriate and easier to arrange.
 For shorter events, we will be prepared to offer amounts less than £3,000 but sufficient to cover travel expenses of speakers, hire of rooms, publicity materials, and other administrative costs on receipt of relevant costings.
 Food, travel and accommodation may be provided for speakers, and tea and coffee may be provided for attendees, but not meals or travel expenses.